chrysn/aiocoap/doc/tools.rst

    aiocoap-fileserver: A simple read-only file server with directory listings <module/aiocoap.cli.fileserver>
    aiocoap-keygen: A tool for generating keys for EDHOC <module/aiocoap.cli.keygen>

-Those utilities are installed by `setup.py` at the usual executable locations;
+Those utilities are installed along with the library at the usual executable locations;
 during development or when working from a git checkout of the project, wrapper scripts are available in the root directory.
 In some instances, it might be practical to access their functionality from within Python; see the